Betterment/delayed/README.md

 end
 ```

-On error, unless `reschedule_at` is defined, the job is scheduled again in 5 seconds + N ** 4, where N is the number of retries.
+On error, the job is scheduled again in 5 seconds + N ** 4, where N is the number of attempts or using the job's defined `reschedule_at` method.

 The default `Worker.max_attempts` is 25.
 After this, the job either deleted (default), or left in the database with "failed_at" set.
 With the default of 25 attempts, the last retry will be 20 days later, with the last interval being almost 100 hours.